Top Photo Spots in Santa Fe, New Mexico

 8.)
 Tent Rocks

-We're back in nature, but this time we are heading southeast of Santa Fe, about 1 hour.
+We're back in nature, but this time we are heading due West of Santa Fe, about 1 hour.
 Tent Rocks is like being on another planet.
 The landscapes are seriously unlike anything I have ever seen.
 It's well known for the cone-shaped tent rocks that dot the landscape here, which are the result of 6 million year old volcanic activity.
 The interesting thing to me is that you first start out going through these awesome slot canyons before you even reach "the good stuff".
 I was clicking like a maniac.
 Well, that's just what I do.
 Anyways, pack a lunch and get here in the morning for lesser crowds.
 Weekdays are better than weekends too.

 After you get through the canyon, you start an uphill journey, eventually ending atop the mesa with a commanding view, assuming you hike all the way.
 It's a great hike, very beautiful, and only moderatley strenuous.
 There is one stretch where you have to scramble/climb a little, but it wasn't dangerous.
 Plus, I did it with my camera gear and tripod, so surely you can do it!